timdeschryver/hacktoberfest-2019-angular/README.md

     "profile": "A link to the author's bio - this is optional" },
   "url": "The url to the resource",
-  "category": "The category of the resource this can be one of the following, library, article, or talk", "contributor": {
+  "category": "The category of the resource this can be one of the following, library, article, talk, or recording", "contributor": {
     "name": "Your name",
     "profile": "A link to your bio - this is optional"